powertac/sample-broker/README.md

 You can run the broker from the command line using maven, as

-`mvn exec:exec -Dexec.args="username server-url"`
+`mvn exec:exec [-Dexec.args="--config config-file.properties"]`

-where `server-url` is an option argument needed if the server cannot be found at tcp://localhost:61616.
+where config-file.properties is an optional properties file that can set username, password, server URL, and other broker properties.
+If not given, the file broker.properties in the current working directory will be used.
+In this case, it is enough to simply run the broker as `mvn exec:exec`.